fajao/fajao.github.io/_posts/2022-06-04-oscp_review.md

 ## Conclusion

 It was a long road and one I thoroughly enjoyed.
 I’m very proud of my exam results and that I passed on the first attempt.

-I am now determined to complete CRTO from Zero-Point Security, let’s see how it goes!
+I am now determined to complete the CRTO from Zero-Point Security, let’s see how it goes!